Glow on the go: The ultimate skincare travel kit for your next trip

 –How can you keep your skin hydrated during air travel?

 You should keep your skin hydrated by drinking water often while travelling by air.
-Along with that, you should also use a moisturiser to keep your skin soft and supple during the entire duration of the flight.
+Along with that, you should also use a moisturiser that will help you keep your skin soft and supple during the entire duration of the flight.
 You can invest in a hydrating face mist or toner that can be used with ease.

 –How can you prevent breakouts while travelling?

-Remember to take your makeup off before bedtime.
+Remember to take your makeup off before bed.
 Proper cleansing that does not strip away the skin’s essential moisture can keep breakouts at bay to an extent.

 –What can you do to combat the effect of jet lag on your skin?